 At a minimum, lockout/tagout programs must be reviewed annually, and employees need to be retrained if new machines or equipment are introduced or if there’s any kind of change in procedure, including new job assignments.
 Retraining also needs to occur with the annual review of the lockout/tagout program, or anytime you think it’s necessary.

 Though we’ve covered some of the most important parts of lockout/tagout procedures, this isn’t everything.
-Given the dangerous consequences of inconsistent lockout/tagout practices, make sure you spend plenty of time reviewing OSHA’s standards and establishing a program that works for your company.
+Given the dangerous consequences of inconsistent lockout/tagout practices, it’s important you spend plenty of time reviewing OSHA’s standards and establishing a program that works for your company.